RicardoFrank/UC-Berkeley-W205-Project/python/README.md

 The demo assumes all systems/daemons are running locally.

+## Start the tweet classifier

+    $ python classifer/server.py	# binds to localhost:6666

-## Run the tweet injector in the last window
+## Start the tweet injector

     $ python frontends/tweet-sucker.py

-Once the injector is running, you'll see output from all the other windows.
+Once the injector is running, you'll see interesting output in all the other windows.

+## Finally, start the blocker

+    $ python backends/block.py

 ## To add an harasser's tweets to the model